miykael/nipype-beginner-s-guide/homepage/prepareData.rst

    :width: 120pt
    :align: left

 `OpenfMRI <https://openfmri.org/>`_ is an awesome new online database where you can upload ans share your fMRI dataset or download datasets from other researchers.
 Such an open approach to science allows you and other researchers to profit from each other and helps the field as a whole to progress faster.
-A list of all datasets available on OpenfMRI can be found `here <https://openfmri.org/data-sets>`_.
+A list of all datasets available on OpenfMRI can be found on `openfmri.org <https://openfmri.org/data-sets>`_.

 Download the dataset from OpenfMRI